What is a UP?

 What are the language requirements for requesting a UP?

 If prosecuted in German or French, then applicants must provide full translation in English on grant.
-If prosecuted in English then applicants must provide a full translation in official language any Member State.
+If prosecuted in English then applicants must provide a full translation in the official language any Member State.
 If issuing legal proceedings, Defendants can ask for full translation to Defendant's language.

 What is the UPC?

-The UPC is the unified patent court; a new court with an entirely new set of rules that will have exclusive jurisdiction over UPs and (for at least 7 years, probably 14 years) non-exclusive jurisdiction over existing EPs.
-The central court will deal with revocation & DNI actions and local / regional courts will deal with infringement, including preliminary injunctions.
-(This is subject to rules on dealing with counterclaims, stays and transfers between the courts.)
+The UPC is the Unified Patent Court; a new court with an entirely new set of rules that will have exclusive jurisdiction over UPs and (for at least 7 years, probably 14 years) non-exclusive jurisdiction over existing EPs.
+The central court will deal with revocation & DNI actions and local/regional courts will deal with infringement, including preliminary injunctions.
+(This is subject to rules on dealing with counterclaims, stays and transfers between the courts).

 Where is the UPC going to be located?

 The central division is headquartered in Paris, with divisions in London (pharmaceuticals, chemistry and medical devices) and Munich (mechanical engineering) with Paris dealing with electronic and software cases.
 Germany has announced 4 local courts (Munich, Düsseldorf, Mannheim and Hamburg) and we expect a local court to be set up in the UK (London – having the same location as the central division), the Netherlands, Ireland, Belgium, Italy, France, Finland, Denmark and Austria.
 One Regional Court has been agreed between Sweden, Lithuania, Latvia and Estonia (Stockholm).
-Most courts have indicated that English will be one of the possible languages and central division will use language of the patent.
+Most courts have indicated that English will be one of the possible languages and central division will use the language of the patent.
 The Court of Appeal & registry will be in Luxembourg.